mstksg/inCode/copy/entries/control-intro.md

 mathematical and engineering discipline.

-Hopefully this series of posts will walk you through this wonderful world that is control theory, and explore just how much work goes into those simple things we all take for granted.
+Hopefully this series of posts will walk you through this wonderful world that is control theory, and explore (without any complex mathematics) just how much genius goes into those simple things we all take for granted.

 Welcome to *the Hamster Hotel*.